-Through the Expand Family Planning (ExpandFP) Project, EngenderHealth supports ministries of health in resource-constrained countries to increase access to and use of family planning (FP), with a focus on hormonal implants in a context of full, free, and informed choice.
-Funded by The Bill & Melinda Gates Foundation, the project began in 2013 and continues to be implemented in the Democratic Republic of the Congo (DRC) and Uganda, and was previously also in Tanzania until activities wrapped up in September 2015 after highly successful implementation.
-The project assists those countries’ health care systems and advances global learning through research and dissemination of evidence.
-Results from all three countries will be disseminated by December 2017.
+Through the Expand Family Planning (ExpandFP) Project, EngenderHealth supported ministries of health in resource-constrained countries to ensure clients’ full, free, and informed choice of family planning (FP), while expanding the availability and use of long-acting reversible contraceptives (LARCs).
+Funded by The Bill & Melinda Gates Foundation, the project ran from 2013 to 2018 in the Democratic Republic of the Congo (DRC), Uganda, and Tanzania.
+The project assisted those countries’ health care systems and advanced global learning through research and dissemination of evidence.

 The Country Programs